cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 the ``global.nodePort.device`` helm option.

-In addition, thanks to the :ref:`host-services` feature, the NodePort service can be accessed by default from a host or a Pod within a cluster via it's public, cilium_host device or loopback address, e.g. ``127.0.0.1:NODE_PORT``.
+In addition, thanks to the :ref:`host-services` feature, the NodePort service can be accessed by default from a host or a pod within a cluster via it's public, cilium_host device or loopback address, e.g. ``127.0.0.1:NODE_PORT``.

 If ``kube-apiserver`` was configured to use a non-default NodePort port range,